opencollective/opencollective/postmortem/2024-10-08-stripe-new-orders-issue.md

 - 27/09/2024 05:58 UTC: We pointed the stripe job as a potential root cause
 - 27/09/2024 06:20 UTC: We disabled the CRON job responsible for the issue in production
 - 27/09/2024: We produced a fix + migration and sent emails to affected users to explain the issue
+- 10/10/2024: We noticed a few transactions that were not migrated in the initial fix, and deployed a final update

 ## What went well?